karlg100/homebridge-ac-remote/README.md

 * Wire up an IR LED
 * put in an enclosure (optional)
 * place in range of your target AC unit
+* install and configure the plugin into Homebridge

 # Hardware
 Plans will be posted later in this repo.